padiix/GamesRankingSteamAPI/README.md

 # GamesRankingWebApp
-Webapp using IGDB API to create ranking of most popular games in current month.
+Web application using [IGDB API](https://github.com/kamranayub/igdb-dotnet) to create interactable graph of most popular games and list of most interesting games using jQuery.